-Ihedioha: From the green chamber to douglas House - Vanguard News
+Ihedioha: From the Green Chamber to Douglas House - Vanguard News

 So, my dear brother, boss and former colleague, I urge you to roll up your sleeve, and get to work, because the task ahead, going forward, calls for total commitment, focus, courage and dynamism, that will have no room for distractions that may arise from avoidable bickering, rancour and other inanities of politics.

-Therefore, as he mounts the saddle on Wednesday, May 29, 2019, as Governor – with his traditional green cap perched on his head – Imolites can rest assured that the urgent task of Rebuilding Imo has started in earnest!
+Therefore, as he mounts the saddle on Wednesday, May 29, 2019 as Governor – with his traditional green cap perched on his head – Imolites can be rest assured that the urgent task of Rebuilding Imo has started in earnest!